bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 This section documents MetaMask's legacy provider API.

-To be compatible with existing dApps that support MetaMask, Binance Chain Wallet implements them as well, but please don't rely on them.
+To be compatible with existing dApps that support MetaMask, BNB Chain Wallet implements them as well, but please don't rely on them.
 We may deprecate them soon in the future.

 ## Legacy Properties